Soybean Oil vs. Corn Oil: A Comprehensive Comparison

 Omega-6 Fatty Acids

-Both soybean oil and corn oil are high in omega-6 fatty acids, which can promote inflammation when consumed in excess.
-The typical American diet has an omega-6 to omega-3 ratio of about 14-20:1, whereas the ideal ratio is closer to 2:1.
-This imbalance can lead to various health issues, including heart disease and inflammatory disorders.
+Both soybean and corn oils are high in omega-6 fatty acids, which are essential for health but can promote inflammation when consumed in excess.
+The typical American diet is disproportionately high in omega-6s compared to omega-3s, with ratios often exceeding 14-20:1.
+This imbalance is linked to various inflammatory diseases.

 Recommendations